PangeranWiguan/macOS-Drive-Mounter/README.md

 A simple, robust, and persistent tool to automatically mount your network drives on macOS and keep them connected.

-This script solves the common frustration of macOS dropping connections to network shares (SMB, AFP) after waking from sleep, changing networks, or temporary server disconnections.
-It works tirelessly in the background to ensure your drives are always available when you need them.
+This script solves the common frustration of macOS dropping connections to network shares after waking from sleep or changing networks.
+It uses the same reliable mounting engine as Finder's "Go > Connect to Server" feature, ensuring the highest level of compatibility.

 **Visit the project's homepage:** [pangeranwiguan.com/macos-drive-mounter](https://pangeranwiguan.com/macos-drive-mounter)